wesdean/webpack-primer/tutorial/css-scoping.md

 `webpack --config webpack.bundle.js`

-If you take a look inside the `index.html` file, you will notice that the code each of our llama friends is exactly the same except for their names and `id` attributes.
+If you take a look inside the `index.html` file, you will notice that the code for each of our llama friends is exactly the same except for their names and `id` attributes.
 The names are arbitrary, but the `id` attributes will be used to identify each llama in code.

 The `css-loader` loader for Webpack allows use to use `css-modules`.
-This enables use to scope CSS classes.
-When we `require` a CSS file an object containing unique IDs is exported base on the "local" classes we created.
+This enables us to scope CSS classes.
+When we `require` a CSS file, an object containing unique IDs is exported based on the "local" classes we created.

 Local classes are created using the `:local` function within the CSS file.
 Take a look at our llama's CSS files in the `styles` directory for examples.

-For up to use these scoped classes, their local class names will need to be added to the elements where we want them applied.
+For us to use these scoped classes, their local class names will need to be added to the elements where we want them applied.
 This application has a Llama class already being imported that will do this.